orsonteodoro/gcf2/README.md

 different ebuild revision with fixes, or can be rearraged so that unmergables get moved to the end of the list.
 Unmergeable rearragement should be done for already installed packages, app packages, or dependency less packages.

+In step 15, before doing repairs, preview the resume list before saving the copy.
+After the toolchain is repaired by replacing the shared-lib or executable, add or disable CFI or its schemes and (`emerge -1vO <pkgname>`) the package belonging to that shared-lib or executable then `--resume`.

 Steps 14-17 should only be used after emerging @world with clang installed, corresponding to step 13.